What is a screening service, and how is it different from other medical services?

 *screening colonoscopy is not covered if it is performed within 47 months of a previous screening sigmoidoscopy

-You should be aware that your gastroenterologist may advise you not to have a colonoscopy as frequently as every 2 years even if the benefit allows this.
-You can rev iew Medicare's patient-oriented benefit summary or and a detailed provider-oriented summary.
+You should be aware that in most cases your gastroenterologist will advise you not to have a colonoscopy as frequently as every 2 years even if the benefit allows this.

 Also see Colonoscopy FAQs